Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | **Chemical Admixture**
     | While in possession of two non-rare flasks, you may combine them at any time.
 Choose one flask to be the "carrier" and another to be the "payload".
 Natural ranged weapons may act as a carrier.
     | Choose one of the payload's targeted or terrain effects.
 If the effect is targeted, it applies to all creatures the carrier's effects apply to.
-If the effect is terrain, it affects all tiles the carrier applies to, or the tiles of creatures the carrier affects.
+If the effect is terrain, it applies to all tiles the carrier applies to, or the tiles of creatures the carrier affects.
     |
     | *You learn another two new flask blueprints of any rarity.*